-Latest version of these slides
+Please find the latest version of these slides at:

 Where to put an instance? - let the cluster figure it out!